dan-sprague/dan-sprague.github.io/_posts/2025-02-02-llmthinking.markdown

 This is a very challenging task within the space of human language.
 To practically solve this, LLMs have employed heuristics.
 These heuristics translate into large, rapid, and aggresive moves in the function space $f_\theta$, leading the model to find a decent but suboptimal reply to a prompt.
 It is possible that some hallucations are simply the product of a poor model estimate of $\max_{x} f_\theta(x)$.

 Crucially, these heuristics work pretty well because the underlying models are so large and have acquired so much data.
-However, as LLMs are asked increasingly nuanced questions and particularly questions that may require synthesis of unseen connections in the training data, methods that make more intelligent samples will find better responses.
+However, as LLMs are asked increasingly nuanced questions and particularly questions that may require synthesis of unseen connections in the training data, methods that make more intelligent samples will generate better responses.

 # Thinking like an LLM